Lartu/ldpl/README.md

 ## How to use this compiler

-First, `make` LDPL in the `src` folder.
+First, download the latest release.
+Then `make` LDPL in the `src` folder.
 Then write some LDPL source code, say `source.lsc`.
 Then compile and run said source code using `ldpl source.lsc`.
 Done!

 ## License